rdkcentral/rdk-halif-test-device_settings/docs/pages/dsAudio/ds-audio_L3_TestProcedure.md

 Example Test Setup configuration File: `ut/host/tests/L3_TestCases/dsAudio/dsAudio_L3_testSetup.yml`

-Update the artifact paths from which the binaries should be copied to the device.

-Set the execution paths and provide the stream paths for each test case.
+Provide the stream paths for each test case.

 If a test case requires multiple streams or needs to be validated using several streams, ensure that all necessary streams are added sequentially for that specific test case.